Tommaso dei Cavalieri: Gallery

-These two drawings both represent a muscular male attacked by an eagle.
+The two drawings at left both represent a muscular male attacked by an eagle.
 Tityus was the son of a human princess and the god Zeus.
-He attempted to rape a goddess and was killed by two of the gods, but his punishment did not end with death; for eternity he was chained to a rock in Hades while two vultures ate his liver, which was considered the seat of the passions.
-Zeus lusted after Ganymede, the most beautiful of all humans, and turned himself into an eagle to abduct (or rape) him to serve the god at Mount Olympus.
-The original drawing is lost and is known today only from copies.
+He attempted to rape a goddess and was killed by two of the deities, but his punishment did not end with death; for eternity, he was chained to a rock in Hades while two vultures ate his liver, which was considered the seat of the passions.

+Zeus lusted after Ganymede, the most beautiful of all humans, and turned himself into an eagle to abduct him to serve the god at Mount Olympus, or to rape him.
+The original drawing by Michelangelo of the rape of Ganymede, the first image presented here, is lost and is known today only from copies.

-Phaeton was the son of Apollo and nagged his father into letting him drive the chariot of the sun.
-He lost control of the fiery horses and Zeus had to destroy the chariot (and kill Phaeton) with a thunderbolt to keep it from destroying the earth.
-In Michelangelo's drawing Zeus is riding an eagle as he casts the thunderbolt that overturns the chariot.
-The women below are Phaeton's grieving sisters.
+One drawing represents the myth of Phaeton, a son of Apollo who nagged his father into letting him drive the chariot of the sun that his father drove daily.
+Phaeton lost control of the fiery horses, and to keep the runaway chariot from destroying the earth, Zeus had to destroy the chariot with a thunderbolt, thereby killing Phaeton.
+Zeus is riding an eagle as he casts the thunderbolt that overturns the chariot.
+The three women depicted below the falling chariot represent Phaeton's grieving sisters.

 Three versions of this drawing by Michelangelo survive; this is perhaps the final version that was given to Cavalieri by September 6, 1533, the date of a letter to the artist telling him the drawing had been much admired by illustrious visitors (including the Pope and Cardinal Ippolito de' Medici).

 On another version of the composition, today in the British Museum, Michelangelo wrote a note to Cavalieri: "Master Tommaso, if this sketch does not please you, tell Urbino so that I have time to do another by tomorrow evening, as I promised you.
 And if you like it and want me to finish it, send it back to me."

-This drawing is not directly linked to Cavalieri, but its resemblance to those drawings has suggested to some scholars that it was related to them.
+The Dream (at right) is a drawing that is not directly linked to Cavalieri, but its resemblance to those drawings has suggested to some scholars that it was related to them.
 Unlike some of the other drawings, the iconography does not derive from Greek mythology, and its uncertain subject is interpreted as linked with beauty.